 - Have a valid United States mailing address for receipt of saliva kit

-- Diagnosed with breast cancer at age 45 or younger
+- Diagnosed with breast cancer at age 45 or younger.
+Note: Participants must also meet any one of Criteria 5-10

 - Diagnosed with triple negative (negative for estrogen receptor, progesterone receptor and not human epidermal growth factor receptor 2 [Her2] amplified) breast cancer at 60 or younger